CS514-F17/notes/Admin/labsubmission.md

 ### Final Deadline

-After the final deadline, the instructor or TA will grade your final solution and your final grade will be recorded!
+After the final deadline, the instructor or TA will grade your final solution and your final grade will be recorded.
 Congratulations, time to move on to the next assignment!